 - The visa-holders would not be allowed to reapply beyond the 10 years and would have no pathway to permanent residency.

-The new temporary long stay visa for parents is a response to calls from migrant communities who have called for reform to parent visas, arguing that the current system is complex and prone to long delay.
+The change follows months of community consultation and is a response to calls from migrant communities who have been pressuring the government for reform to parent visas, arguing that the current system is complex and prone to long delay.

 Parent visas are currently split across several visa streams, including the Aged Parent visa, the Contributory Parent (Temporary) and the permanent Contributory Parent visa.